 Election in the Father's Hands

 Scripture is clear: election belongs to the Father.
 "For many are invited, but few are chosen," Jesus says (Matthew 22:14).
 Jesus Himself is the Chosen One (Isaiah 42:1).
 Those who believe are "chosen before the creation of the world" (Ephesians 1:4).
-The Father has "chosen you from the world" (John 15:19).
+And Jesus says, "I have chosen you out of the world" (John 15:19).
 This is not a secondary truth or a harsh dogma to be softened.
 It is the foundation on which everything else rests.
 If the Father has not chosen us, then we cannot come.
 If He has chosen us, then nothing can prevent us from coming to faith.

 The Father's election is also described as predestination.
 Not in the sense of a coercive force that removes human agency, but in the sense of a predetermined outcome.
 Just as an architect predestines what a building will be before the first brick is laid, the Father predestines the end from the beginning.
 The elect will be conformed to the image of Christ.
 Not might be.
 Will be.
 The outcome is certain.